Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Experiments

-\textbf{Robustness through Disadvantage Objectives.} If we have an estimator for the critic $Q^{\pi}$ we can obtain robustness without inducing regularity in the policy using $D^{\pi}$, yielding a larger policy subspace to steer towards, and hopefully achieving policies closer to optimal.
-With the goal of diving deeper into the results of Theorem \ref{lem:1}, we consider the objective:
+\paragraph{Robustness Results} We use objectives as defined in \eqref{eq:ProxyOptimisationPolicies}.
+Additionally, we aim to test the hypothesis: If we have an estimator for the critic $Q^{\pi}$ we can obtain robustness without inducing regularity in the policy using $D^{\pi}$, yielding a larger policy subspace to steer towards, and hopefully achieving policies closer to optimal.
+For this, we consider the objective $K_{D}(\theta)(x):= \frac{1}{2}\|D^{\pi_{\theta}}(x,T)\|_2^2$ by modifying A2C to retain a Q critic.
+We investigate the impact of LRPG PPO and A2C for discrete action-space problems on Gymnasium \citep{brockman2016openai}. \emph{Minigrid-LavaGap} (fully observable), \emph{Minigrid-LavaCrossing} (partially observable) are safe exploration tasks where the agent needs to navigate an environment with cliff-like regions. \emph{Minigrid-DynamicObstacles} (stochastic, partially observable) is a dynamic obstacle-avoidance environment.
+See Table \ref{tab:1}.

-We aim to test the hypothesis introduced through this work: by setting $K_2 = K_D$ and thus aiming to minimise the disadvantage $D$, we may obtain policies that yield better robustness with similar expected rewards.
-Observe that $\pi_D\in\Pi_D\implies K_{D}(\pi_D)=0$.
-To test this, we compare the following algorithms on the same environments:

-We use A2C in this case since the structure of the original cost functions are simpler than PPO, and hence easier to compare between the scenarios above, and we modified A2C to retain a Q function as a critic.
-With each objective function resulting in gradient descent steps that pull the policy towards different maximally robust sets ($K_T\to \Pi_T$ and $K_D \to \Pi_D$ respectively), we would expect to obtain increasing robustness for $K_D$.
-The results are presented in the right-hand side of Table \ref{tab:1}.